Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_14/getting_started/code_structure.md

 This classes sole point is to store static, hardcoded values.
 Most of the time all you will be storing here is your `MODID`

+Alternatively you can store the modid in your main class.

 ```java
 class Reference {